GOB52/M5Stack_FlipBookSD/README.en.md

 cp bar.24.gcf your_sd_card_path/gcf
 cp bar.wav your_sd_card_path/gcf
 ```

+#### Processes performed by shell scripts
+* Output JPEG images from video at the specified frame rate.(Create output directory . /jpg is created)
+* Adjust the size of the output JPEG file so that it does not exceed the internal buffer.
+(10KiB)
+* Combine JPEG files to create a gcf file.
+* Output audio data from the video and normalize it out.

 ### Data restrictions
 * Wav data is output in 8KHz, unsigned 8bit, mono format.